aannirajpatel/Commently/README.md

 Commently is a Chrome extension that allows you to comment and have discussions over any webpage on the internet.

+**Note**: This extension might not work out of the box and may need several updates and/or fixes (last commit was about 2 years ago).
+However, a web app is currently in the works to translate this idea into a more accessible platform.

 How to use:

 1. Download this repo as a ZIP file by clikcing [here](https://github.com/aannirajpatel/Commently/archive/refs/heads/main.zip) or through GitHub.